antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 ImageSharp
 ----------

 ImageSharp is a brand new, pure managed code, and cross-platform image processing library.
-Because it's 100% managed code, its performance is not as good as that of libraries relying on native OS-specific dependencies, but it remains very reasonable.
+Its performance is not as good as that of libraries relying on native OS-specific dependencies, but it remains very reasonable.
 Its only dependency is .NET itself, which makes it extremely portable: no additional package to install, just reference ImageSharp itself, and you're done.

 Be aware that the version of ImageSharp that shows in NuGet is a placeholder, and it's necessary for now to get the actual bits from a [MyGet](https://www.myget.org) feed.
 This can be done by adding the following `NuGet.config` to the root directory of the project: